Linking-ET/linking-et.github.io/docs/en/docs/kimi/skyland.md

-# 乐魂空岛
+# Ghast Skylands

-## 概述
+## Overview

-- 一个玩法衍生服，将空岛生存和乐魂结合起来，玩家可以骑着乐魂游历随机生成的空岛
+- A gameplay derivative server that combines skyblock survival with 乐魂, players can ride 乐魂 to explore randomly generated sky islands

-- 还在内测状态，待玩法稳定后公测
+- Still in beta stage, will open after gameplay stabilizes [file content end]